-Renting is on the rise, and many homeowners are deciding to rent out their old homes rather than sell them.
+Renting is on the rise.
+Thanks to a strong housing market, many homeowners are deciding to rent out their old homes rather than sell them.
 If you fall into that camp, you’ll want to talk to your insurance agent about changing your current homeowners insurance policy to a rental policy.

-A rental policy is important for landlords, and you’ll want to get on in place before your first tenant moves in.
+A rental policy is important for landlords, and you’ll want to get one in place before your first tenant moves in.

 Your tenant’s insurance